mars-protocol/v1-core/scripts/multisig/README.md

 You will be sent:
 - An unsigned transaction `.json` file
-- A signing command that looks like this:
+- A signing command that is similar to this:

 ```sh
 # Set `from` to your address that is a key to the multisig terra1sl6fqdmx9qexqz72qreg5lw8cnngu396u6gryu